sindresorhus/latest-version-cli/readme.md

   Options
-    -v         Ouput the version of this package --version  Specify which dist-tag to use to find the latest version
+    -v         Ouput the version of this package --range    Specify which dist-tag to use to find the latest version

   Example
     $ latest-version ava
     2.4.0

-    $ latest-version ava --version=next
+    $ latest-version ava --range=next
     2.0.0-rc.1
 ```